toroidal-code/scrabbli-clj/README.md

 ## License

-Copyright © 2012,2013 Katherine Whitlock
+Copyright © 2012,2013 Katherine Whitlock, Zachary Elliott

 Distributed under MIT License.
 See LICENSE for more details.